jesnor/RustNatvis/README.md

     e: E
     f: F

-is now shown like this with children shown inlined:
+is now shown like this with children inlined:

     a: A (10)
     b: B ("Hello")